status-im/react-native-desktop-qt/docs/NativeModulesAndroid.md

 layout: docs
 category: Guides (Android)
 permalink: docs/native-modules-android.html
+banner: ejected
 next: native-components-android
+previous: app-extensions
 ---

 Sometimes an app needs access to a platform API that React Native doesn't have a corresponding module for yet.
 Maybe you want to reuse some existing Java code without having to reimplement it in JavaScript, or write some high performance, multi-threaded code such as for image processing, a database, or any number of advanced extensions.

 We designed React Native such that it is possible for you to write real native code and have access to the full power of the platform.
 This is a more advanced feature and we don't expect it to be part of the usual development process, however it is essential that it exists.
 If React Native doesn't support a native feature that you need, you should be able to build it yourself.

+### Enable Gradle

+If you plan to make changes in Java code, we recommend enabling [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) to speed up builds.

 ## The Toast Module

 This guide will use the [Toast](http://developer.android.com/reference/android/widget/Toast.html) example.
 Let's say we would like to be able to create a toast message from JavaScript.

 We start by creating a native module.
 A native module is a Java class that usually extends the `ReactContextBaseJavaModule` class and implements the functionality required by the JavaScript.
-Our goal here is to be able to write `ToastAndroid.show('Awesome', ToastAndroid.SHORT);` from JavaScript to display a short toast on the screen.
+Our goal here is to be able to write `ToastExample.show('Awesome', ToastExample.SHORT);` from JavaScript to display a short toast on the screen.

 ```java
 package com.facebook.react.modules.toast;